MiquelTorrecilla/Lane-condition-analysis-for-micromobility-app/README.md

 In the directory CFG we have the configs for the two models.

 ## Results
+*we recommend to use it in google colab*

 Compute Results is the code you have to execute to obtain the F1SCORE for the two models per classes.
+Yo have to upload the bboxes obtain with the two models.
+The bboxes are in the Results directory.